Permanent, Regular, Full-Time Position (Policy Level A)

 - Monitoring, reporting on, and providing analysis on legislation, regulations, programs, and policy directions that impact projects undertaken.

-- Coordinating work in the Executive Director’s office, including, but not limited to:
+- Assisting with the coordination of work in the Executive Director’s office, as assigned, including, but not limited to:

 - Administrative, communications, and research support;